hishizuka/pizero_bikecomputer/doc/software_installation.md

 `./scripts/initial_setup.sh`

 Once this is done, you can run the program with `QT_QPA_PLATFORM=offscreen python3 pizero_bikecomputer.py` command from the root direcotry of the project.
+It should start without any exceptions, but you may see some warnings in the terminal.

 ### Initial setup without setup script (if not using Raspberry Pi Zero W and/or Raspberry Pi OS)